h4ckitt/gomon/README.md

 $ gomon path/to/project/dir
 ```

-If `gomon` is called without any arguments, it assumes the current directory is a project directory.
+If `gomon` is called without arguments, it assumes the current directory is a project directory.

 ## Operating Systems
 - [x] Linux